philpagel/PCE174-communication/README.md

 * Live data: the current reading
 * Saved data: the 99 registers for manually saved values
-* Loggin data: entire logging sessions stored in instrument memory
+* Logging data: entire logging sessions stored in instrument memory
+* Also, tethered logging is supported.
+I.e. the program keeps requesting live-data from the instrument (`log-live-data`).

-I.e. all functionality that can be derived from the manufacturer protocol documentation has been implemented.
+All functionality that can be derived from the manufacturer protocol documentation has been implemented.
 It is possible, however, that there are undocumented functions.